NYPL/discovery-api/README.md

 1.  `nvm use`
 1.  `npm install`
 1.  `cp ./config/local.json.example ./config/local.json` and get values from a coworker.
+1.  `cp ./.env.example ./.env` and get values from a coworker.

 `npm start` to start the app!